collective/collective.themefragments/README.rst

    [theme:themefragments:permissions]
    basename = zope2.View

-However, regardless of the defined ermissions, the page templates used to build fragments execute in a so-called
+However, regardless of the defined permissions, the page templates used to build fragments execute in a so-called
 *Restricted Python* environment.
 This means that the are executed as the current user (or *Anonymous*, if the current user is not logged in).
 Information (such